core-wg/comi/draft-ietf-core-comi.md

   is an algorithm to translate SMIv2 specifications to YANG specifications.

-(3) CoMI messages:
+(3) CoAP request/response messages:
 : The CoMI client sends request messages to and receives response messages from the CoMI server.

-(4) Retrieval, generation:
+(4) Sending, reception:
-: The server and client  parse the CoMI request/response and identify the corresponding instances in the datastore based on YANG specification.
+: The server and client  parse the CoMI request/response payload and the server identifies the corresponding instances in the datastore.

 (5) Datastore: